Director of Sustainability

 Sustainability Representatives Program Assistant Coordinator

-As the assistant coordinator, Mabel does the behind-the-scenes work to support sustainability representatives so they have the tools to thrive as community leaders.
-A Fairhaven student, she is working on an interdisciplinary concentration combining environmental education and identity in order to discuss how climate change disproportionately impacts marginalized individuals.
-Mabel is also working toward a dual minor in Education and Social Justice, and Spanish.
-She is passionate about making education more accessible and working with current and future generations of humans who advocate for social and environmental justice.
-In their free time, you can find Mabel climbing rocks, finding deals at local thrift shops, making art, and cooking food with her roommates.
+As the Program Assistant, Mabel works to support the Sustainability Representatives so they have the tools to thrive as community leaders.
+A Fairhaven student, they are currently working on their Interdisciplinary Concentration combining environmental education and identity in order to discuss how climate change disproportionately impacts marginalized individuals.
+Mabel is also working toward a minor in Education and Social Justice.
+They are passionate about making education more accessible and working with current and future generations of humans who advocate for social and environmental justice.
+In their free time, you can find them climbing rocks, dancing anywhere and everywhere, making art, and cooking food with their roommates.

 Zero Waste Western Staff